Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figcaption>WebKit's default dark stylesheet uses dark-colored links that are difficult to read.</figcaption>
 </figure>

-When setting colors, especially for a dark background, I recommend checking your page's contrast using Advanced Perceptual Contrast Algorithm (<abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr>) values.
-You can do so in an [online checker](https://www.myndex.com/APCA/) (requires JavaScript) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
-Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.

-Note that [the APCA isn't fully mature](https://yatil.net/blog/wcag-3-is-not-ready-yet) as of early 2022.
-Until version 3.0 of the WCAG is ready, pages should also conform to the contrast ratios described in the WCAG&nbsp;2.2's success criteria 1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).
-This site's dark-mode stylesheet is an example of a palette that conforms to both the WCAG&nbsp;2.2 AAA contrast requirements and APCA recommen&shy;dations.

 CSS filters such as `invert` are expensive to run, so use them sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.

 Darker backgrounds draw less power on devices with OLED screens; however, backgrounds should never be solid black.
 White text on a black background causes halation, especially among astigmatic readers.
 Halation comes from the word "halo", and refers to a type of "glow" or ghosting around words.
 There has been some [experimental](https://www.laurenscharff.com/research/AHNCUR.html) and plenty of [anecdotal](https://jessicaotis.com/academia/never-use-white-text-on-a-black-background-astygmatism-and-conference-slides/) evidence to support this.